Joe Henry

 Lo humour surreale di Trampoline (Mammoth, 1996), un album molto meno country e molto piu` pop, arriva un po' a sorpresa, accentuato da effetti di chitarra (persino Page Hamilton degli Helmet) e ritmi hip hop.
 L'energia di Flower Girl e la bizzarria di Ohio Air Show Plane Crash (forse il suo capolavoro) e Medicine aprono un nuovo corso, forse nel solco tracciato da Randy Newman.
 Canzoni come Trampoline (con un riff che assomiglia a Crimson And Clover) sono soprattutto storie, e Henry appartiene alla grande scuola Americana di storyteller.
 Con questo album inizia la carriera maggiore di Henry, ormai completamente emancipato dagli stereotipi folk e lanciato verso un'eclettica arte di vignette atmosferiche.

 Fuse (Mammoth, 1998) merely completed the transformation begun with Trampoline.
-A new Joe Henry delivers smoky, nocturnal, depressed songs arranged with an arsenal of electronica, programmed drumming, tape manipulation and sampling and varnished with a polished production.
-A jazz flavor is suddenly prominent, especially in the alto sax-driven Angels and in the instrumental Curt Flood, occasionally coupled with funk accents, as in Fat.
-His is now an art of atmospheric storytelling, that continuously reinvents itself.
-Fuse, Monkey, Want Too Much, Beautiful Hat are all different and all the same.
-Like She Was a Hammer probably marks the peak of this art.
-Even the unabashed pop sellout of Skin and Teeth shows the uncanny skill of saying more than the words and the notes would grant.
+A new Joe Henry delivered smoky, nocturnal, depressed songs arranged with an arsenal of electronica, programmed drumming, tape manipulation and sampling, and varnished with a sleek production.
+A funk-jazz flavor is suddenly prominent, especially in the lounge shuffle Angels, in the languid elegy Fat and in the easy-listening instrumental Curt Flood.
+Henry's is now an art of metaphorical (rather than literal) storytelling, that continuously reinvents itself.
+The calm neurosis of Monkey, the solemn apathy of Fuse, the funereal tenderness of Beautiful Hat and especially the erotic suspense of Like She Was a Hammer (in a sophisticated soul-rock style) are all different and all the same.
+Even the unabashed pop sellout of Skin and Teeth and the baroque ballad Want Too Much (with sax and strings) show the uncanny skill of saying more than the words and the notes would grant.

 Scar (Mammoth, 2001) continues along the same trajectory, further enriching Henry's sound with subtle instrumental passages and charging his voice with existential angst.
 The stories are now mere pretexts for intriguing musical pastiches.
 Richard Pryor Addresses A Tearful Nation is a dejected Tom Waits-ian blues with chamber orchestra, wailing guitar and delirious saxophone.
 Waits' spectre also hovers over the nocturnal elegy of Lock And Key (with a drunken piano paraphrasing the Beatles' Yesterday).